This frugal snowflake card craft is made from card, contact paper, sequins and glitter.

 - Clear Contact paper

 The first step is to get your child involved.
 My son is 2.5yrs and is already very experienced at contact paper crafts!
 Tape a piece of contact paper down to a table – sticky side up – using some painter’s tape.
-Then set out the sequins (I had three different colours) and some glitter.
+Then set out the sequins (I had three different colors) and some glitter.

 I gave him a spoon for the glitter and he rather enjoyed spreading it onto the sticky paper!